kubagdynia/CacheDrive/README.md

     Task<T> GetAsync<T>(string key);

     /// <summary>
+    /// Get the value associated with the specified key from the cache.
+    /// </summary>
+    /// <param name="key">The key of the value to get.</param>
+    /// <param name="hashKey">Whether the key should be hashed.
+Can be used for long keys.</param>
+    /// <returns>The value contains the object from the cache with the specified
+    /// key or the default value of T, if the operation failed.
+    /// </returns>
+    Task<T> GetAsync<T>(string key, bool hashKey);

+    /// <summary>
     /// Adds a value to the cache if the key does not already exist, or updates if the key already exists.
     /// </summary>
     /// <param name="key">The key to be added or whose value should be updated.</param>